Who are We?

 Lake conditions are critical to the fishing and are updated regularly on Lake Conditions page.
 Launching is critical to fishing in summer and most of the time until fall and are covered on our Ramp Conditions page as well as having a yearly album where current photos are uploaded regularly too.
 Put them altogether and it will lead you to catching your limit!

 We lost Jay Fair on Dec 29th 2016.
 He was Mr Eagle Lake and will remain that for eternity.
 He will be missed by many.
-Glenn continues to sell his flies.
-There will be a service at the RV park in Spalding on June 24, 2017.
+Glenn, Jays son, passed away in spring 2018.
+Arctic Fox will continue the Jay Fair trolling flies series.
 I was very fortunate that Jay took me under his wing in the late 1980’s and I began guiding trolling flies for him.
 Not too many people can make that claim of having fished with and for the best.
 He also taught me to fly fish.
 Although I do a lot of things his way, I do a lot of my own way too.
 I began fishing this lake in the very early 1960’s so I have well over 50 years on this lake.
 I fish just about every method needed at the time, but my love is flies, trolling or casting.
 Eagle Lake fishing methods can be seasonal and have a lot to do with the conditions of the lake at the time.
 Fall is by far our best part of the fishing season.

 My roots go slightly deeper than that though, my uncle, John Williams paved both Eagle and Merrill Campground originally and also repaired banking issues that came up after the first paving of County Rd.
 A-1 (from Susanville).
 After that we had nice campgrounds to stay in.
 (Uncle John also started up the outlaw race cars and built the race track in Chico CA. He was inducted into the Chico Racing Hall of Fame in 2012.)